Tecnicanet-BA/tnet-website-wall/website_product_price_us/README.rst

 Configuration
 =============

-In order to hide brands from the e-commerce:

 #.
 In the product model, we must have created a field called *x_studio_precio_en_us*
 #.
 Go to *Website > Products > Pricelists > Pricelist > Price Rules > Set Based on Precio en US*